Admissions

 Swipe Left or Right

-- An overall cumulative GPA above 3.0 with a Cumulative Science GPA above 3.0 is highly recommended.
+- An overall cumulative GPA above 3.0 with a cumulative science GPA above 3.0 is highly recommended

-- Complete the prerequisite courses listed below.
+- Complete the prerequisite courses

 - Aggregate scores must be from the same test and be from one of the following admission tests: